Enid City Commission candidate forum set for Jan. 26

 Tables for participants and chairs for the public will be socially distanced, and face coverings will be required in the ballroom, as following city mandate.

-The forum will be live-streamed on local media’s social media platforms and broadcast on 103.1 KOFM and 107.1 KNID.
+The forum will be live-streamed on local media’s social media platforms and broadcast on 100.9 KGWA and 107.1 KNID.
 The city of Enid will air the debate on social media, as well, and provide a DVD to Suddenlink to later air on Channel 12.

 Questions from readers can be submitted ahead of the forum on any of the news sites’ social media posts or by email, and are subject to editing.
 Questions to the News & Eagle specifically can be emailed to enidnews@enidnews.com.